tvoirand/ships/readme.txt

 ships

-version 0.8 of the 20180620
+version 0.9 of the 20180620

 added in this version:
--counter renamed frame_count
+-image_to_video function added in framemod
--save_frame function added in framemod
+-option added to save video file (--vid)